 Turn the brush bristle side down on a towel or hang off the edge of the counter.
 Do not dry hair brushes vertically as it might loosen the bristles.

-Can we clean all hair brushes in the same way?
+Following the section on how to clean a hair brush, let’s move on to the next topic.
+Think about it, can we clean all hair brushes in the same way?
 Probably not!
 Simple tweaks will help you clean different types of brushes without damaging them.
 Scroll down to learn more.

 How To Clean Different Types Of Hair Brushes